 In gestational surrogacy, a donor egg or eggs from your sister-in-law are used to create the embryo, so you would still only be the baby’s aunt.
 This is the only type of surrogacy that most professionals will complete today, as traditional surrogacy is often considered too risky.

-Gestational surrogacy is always the recommended option but particularly so in family situations.
+Gestational surrogacy is always the best option.

-Should I be a surrogate for a sister-in-law?
+Should I be a Surrogate for a Sister-in-Law?

 Just because you’re not related by blood doesn’t mean you aren’t close.
-Many sibling-in-laws grow to be as close as any biological siblings, and so, when you watch your family members long for a baby, your heart goes out to them.
+Many siblings-in-laws grow to be as close as any biological siblings, and so, when you watch your family members long for a baby, your heart goes out to them.

 However, being a surrogate for a sister-in-law isn’t right for everyone.
 If there are reasons why being a surrogate isn’t an option for you at this time (or perhaps ever), it’s perfectly acceptable to say “no.” It can be hard to turn down your loved ones, but you should never feel pressured to carry their baby if surrogacy isn’t right for you.

-How do I become a surrogate for my brother and sister-in-law?
-How should I get started?
+How do I Become a Surrogate for my Brother and Sister-in-law?
+How Should I get Started?

 Always start by contacting a surrogacy professional.
 They’ll have a thorough knowledge of your state’s surrogacy laws, whether you’ll likely meet the requirements, and what steps may be required in your situation.
 They’ll also be able to answer additional questions about being a surrogate for your sister-in-law and help you begin the process whenever you’re ready.